 I have participated in various photography projects over the years.
 In 2009 I completed my first Project 365 where you take a photo a day for a year.
 Other annual projects like “Week in the Life” documenting 7 days in your life and “December Daily” where you document the 25 days leading up to Christmas are favourites of mine.
 Currently in my 5th year of “The 52 Project” where you take a photo of each of your children once a week for a year documenting their childhood.

 I shoot with Canon professional equipment and have taken many courses over the years, including one with Tim Coulson, a leading Photographer in Australia.
 I’ve designed and taught Ultra Beginner’s Photography Workshops for Mum’s and also offer one on one private tuition.
 My work has been published online at the Pretty Presets for Lightroom Fanpage and regularly featured in their newsletter.
-I have also been featured on the Self Portraits of Motherhood blog.
+I have also been featured on the Self Portraits of Motherhood blog and For the Love of the Photograph blog.